-(e) Academy directors

-- (I) Qualifications.
-Each academy shall designate an on-site academy director whose qualifications, based upon education, experience and training, demonstrate his or her ability to manage the academy. - (II) Compliance.
+- (e) Academy directors. - (I) Qualifications.
+Each academy shall designate an on-site academy director whose qualifications, based upon education, experience and training, demonstrate his or her ability to properly manage the academy. - (II) Compliance.
 The academy director shall ensure that the academy operates in compliance with all POST Rules. - (III) Records.
 The academy director shall be responsible for establishing and maintaining a records management system that includes, but is not limited to, enrollment rosters, POST Form 11-E's, trainee files, trainee manuals, attendance records, lesson plans, source material, instructor files, instructor/course evaluations and site safety plans. - (IV) Change of director.
-The academy director or authorized representative of an academy shall notify POST as soon as practicable of any change of academy director or any change of the academy director's electronic mailing address.

-(f) Curriculum requirements

-- (I) Academic standards. - (A) All training academies shall meet or exceed the required course content and minimum number of hours for each academic course of instruction and for each of the skills programs as required by the Basic Academic Training Program or Reserve Academic Training Program. - (B) Successful completion required. - (1) Trainees must successfully complete the Basic Academic Training Program or Reserve Academic Training Program with a minimum score of seventy percent (70%); and - (2) Trainees must successfully complete all skills training as required by the Arrest Control Training Program, Law Enforcement Driving Program and Firearms Training Program. - (3) If an academy applies a higher standard than what is required by the preceding paragraphs (1) and (2), the higher standard must be described in the Trainee Manual and in the respective skills lesson plans or course materials, as applicable.
+The academy director or authorized representative of an academy shall notify POST as soon as practicable of any change of academy director or any change of the academy director's electronic mailing address. - (f) Curriculum requirements. - (I) Academic standards. - (A) All training academies shall meet or exceed the required course content and minimum number of hours for each academic course of instruction and for each of the skills programs as required by the Basic, Refresher or Reserve Academic Training Programs. - (B) Successful completion required. - (1) Trainees must successfully complete the Basic, Refresher or Reserve Academic Training Programs with a minimum score of seventy percent (70%); and - (2) Trainees must successfully complete all skills training as required by the Arrest Control Training Program, Law Enforcement Driving Program and Firearms Training Program.

-(II) Attendance.

-- (A) For all hours of all skills training programs, 100% attendance and participation are required. - (B) Attendance is required for all hours of all academic classes.
-Any trainee who is absent for any portion of an academic class shall make up the missed class content in accordance with the academy's rules and regulations.

-- (C) Written attendance records are required. - (1) For trainees: Written daily attendance records that are accurate and up-to-date shall be kept for all trainees enrolled in all academic classes and all skills training classes. - (2) For skills instructors: Written attendance records that are accurate and up-to-date shall be kept for all instructors who teach any portion of a skills training program. - (3) For skills training, the format of the attendance records must clearly substantiate that the minimum ratios required by Rule 24, Skills Training Safety and Skills Program Requirements for Basic and Reserve Academies, have been met.

-(III) Lesson plans.
+- (3) If an academy applies a higher standard than what is required by the preceding paragraphs (1) and (2), the higher standard must be described in the Trainee Manual and in the respective skills lesson plans or course materials, as applicable. - (II) Attendance. - (A) For all hours of all skills training programs, 100% attendance and participation are required. - (B) Attendance is required for all hours of all academic classes.
+Any trainee who is absent for any portion of an academic class shall make up the missed class content in accordance with the academy's rules and regulations. - (C) Written attendance records are required. - (1) For trainees: Written daily attendance records that are accurate and up-to-date shall be kept for all trainees enrolled in all academic classes and all skills training programs. - (2) For instructors: Written attendance records that are accurate and up-to-date shall be kept for all instructors who teach any portion of a training program. - (3) For skills training, the format of the attendance records must clearly substantiate that the minimum ratios required by Rule 24, Skills Training Safety and Skills Program Requirements for Basic, Refresher and Reserve Academies, have been met. - (III) Lesson plans. - (A) All basic, Refresher and reserve training academies shall develop and maintain up-to-date lesson plans for each academic course of instruction and for each of the skills training programs. - (B) Academic lesson plans shall be organized and readily accessible and may be maintained either electronically or as physical copies.